 The downside is that, at 4 seconds, the Neewer NW320 has a slower recharge rate than the Godox V850II and Meike 320S Mini.

 There are several flashes compatible with the Sony A7II.
 While they share some features, it's important that your chosen flash has these aspects.
+Make sure to check out our guide on the best flash for the Sony A7Rii (the upgraded version of the A7ii).

 The guide number or GN measures the power of an external flash.
 In general, the bigger the guide number, the brighter the light your subject will receive.